durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

       ![](../Images/sc900-image12.png)

-1. Next to Roles, select **Add Roles**.
+1. Next to Roles, select **Add role**.
 The list of Directory roles appears.
 Scroll down to view the various built-in roles, to view the various roles, but don’t change the user role.
 Close out of this window by selecting the **X** on the top right-hand corner of the page.

       ![](../Images/sc900-image13.png)

-1. From the bottom of the page, select the **Review + create** button.
+1. From the bottom of the page, select the **Review + create** and **Create** button.

-1. Navigate back to **Azure active dircotry** user blade and verify the user appears on the user list (names are listed in alphabetical order).Kindly refresh the screen if the newly created user is not visible.
+1. Navigate back to **Azure active directory** user blade and verify the user appears on the user list (names are listed in alphabetical order).Kindly refresh the screen if the newly created user is not visible.

 1. From the user list select the user you just created, **Sara Perez**, the profile page opens.